Faraday Depolarization Study of a Radio Galaxy Using LOFAR Two-metre Sky Survey: Data Release 2: Introduction

 Extragalactic foreground radio sources have played a crucial role in advancing our understanding of the cosmic evolution of magnetic fields in the Milky Way, in external galaxies, and in the large-scale cosmic web (e.g., \cite{Taylor09}, \cite{Harvey11}, \cite{Mao10}).
 The study of radio polarization provides further insight into the morphology of radio galaxies and their surrounding environments \citep{Sullivan_2012, Pasetto16}.
 Broadband radio spectro-polarimetric observations \citep{Farnsworth_2011, Anderson15, OSullivan_2017, Pasetto18} have proven particularly effective for investigating the magneto-ionic medium in AGNs by measuring Faraday rotation measures (RMs).

 When synchrotron radiation propagates through a magneto-ionic medium, or \emph{Faraday screen}, the polarization angle experiences a rotation known as Faraday rotation (FR).
 Simultaneously, the polarized flux density may be reduced through processes collectively referred to as depolarization.
 Depolarization is generally divided into two main categories: \emph{external depolarization} and \emph{internal depolarization} \citep{Pasetto18}.
 Modelling these effects requires considering the structure of the magnetic field, which may range from fully ordered to a mixture of ordered and turbulent components \citep{burn66, Sokoloff98, Rossetti08, Sokollf24}.

-In this paper, we investigate the depolarization properties of a single source drawn from the LoTSS DR2 catalogue \citep{lofar23}.
+The study of Faraday depolarization in radio galaxies provides a critical window into the magneto-ionic environments both within and surrounding these powerful extragalactic sources \citep{Strom73}.

+Broadband QU-fitting of individual radio galaxies has already established that multiple Faraday components are often required to describe their polarization behaviour, and that magneto-ionic environments are typically inhomogeneous and turbulent \citep{Farnsworth_2011, Anderson15, OSullivan_2017}.
+Such work has largely focused either on bright, well-studied individual AGN with wide bandwidth coverage, or on small samples selected for particular environments (e.g., cluster cores, remnant sources).
+At higher angular resolution, resolved polarimetric imaging has revealed strong spatial variations in RM and depolarization across jets and lobes, further highlighting the complexity of the underlying magnetic field and thermal gas distributions \citep{Sullivan_2012, Pasetto18}.
+However, there has been relatively little effort to connect such detailed studies to the emerging large low-frequency RM grids such as LoTSS-DR2, which now provide homogeneous polarization measurements for thousands of sources \citep{Oei23}.

+The specific aim here is to use LOFAR HBA data for one representative LoTSS-DR2 source to test how well standard depolarization models can be constrained from unresolved fractional Stokes spectra alone, and to characterize the multi-component Faraday structure implied by the LoTSS-only data.
+This single-source analysis is designed as a proof of concept for a future systematic qu-fitting study of the FR-I subsample in LoTSS-DR2, where the same methodology can be applied uniformly to a statistically meaningful population.
+Here, we investigate the depolarization properties of a single source drawn from the LoTSS DR2 catalogue \citep{lofar23}.
 Located at a redshift of 0.05, with a radio luminosity of $\sim 10^{24} \ {\rm W/Hz}$ at 144 MHz, this source can be a FR~I radio galaxy \citep{FR74}.
 We employ the \emph{qu-fitting} technique to model the fractional Stokes parameters as functions of wavelength squared.
 Recent studies have demonstrated that this approach is often more sensitive than RM synthesis for detecting multiple Faraday components \citep{Farnsworth_2011, Sullivan_2012, Sun_2015}.